-20(5) The Chief Financial Officer shall consider the application within fourteen (14) days based on the recommendations of the Committee referred to in Section 20(4).
+21(5) The Chief Financial Officer shall consider the application within fourteen (14) days based on the recommendations of the Committee referred to in Section 20(4).

-20(6) The decision regarding the period of extension, the amount or installment amounts to be paid and any other terms and conditions which are deemed necessary shall made in terms of Section 20(3).
+21(6) The decision regarding the period of extension, the amount or instalment amounts to be paid and any other terms and conditions which are deemed necessary shall made in terms of Section 20(3).

-20(7) The Chief Financial Officer shall, on request of the customer provide reasons for refusing payment extension.
+21(7) The Chief Financial Officer shall, on request of the customer provide reasons for refusing payment extension.